micahtyong/enhance/README.md

 ## Motivation ##

 The motive behind this product was to create a fitness application designed for people with busy lives, whether it be college students or working professionals.
 I wanted to create a fitness app entirely different from the ones that already exist on mobile devices.
 Currently, most fitness apps claim to offer a personalized and guided daily workout routine.
 However, users don't always have someone to correct their form or perfectly time their sets.
 Furthermore, many users don't have convenient access to a gym.
-Enhance integrates the advantages of existing fitness apps (profile, stats, etc.) with the new solution of using computer vision and machine learning to guide them through their workouts, verfying their form in the process.
+Enhance integrates the advantages of existing fitness apps (profile, stats, etc.) with the new solution of using computer vision and machine learning to guide them through their workouts, verfiying their form in the process.

 ## Build Status ##